princyballabh/first-repo/README.md

 # first-repo
 This is my first repository
 <br>
-My name is Princy Ballabh
+My name is Princy Ballabh, a CSE undergrad